Geoff’s Wedding

 And it's bad enough, right?

-Whoever was running the music from their phone, like, I guess this was a Bluetooth speaker because it kept losing Bluetooth connection to whoever's phone it was playing music.
+Who whoever was running the music from their phone, like I guess this was a Bluetooth speaker because it kept losing Bluetooth connection to whoever's phone.

 Right.
 And it would like pop in and out.